HeyStenson/WDI-Project-1/README.md

 ## Done

+* Sprint 7:
+When game started users take turn to play, could not get prototype methods to work when sent back and forth over socket.io so using functions at the moment

 * Sprint 6:
 User can create a game, other users can join and a private link is established between the two.